Alexander Povetkin: Povetkin vs. Whyte II

 Povetkin's first defence of his WBC interim heavyweight title consisted of an immediate rematch against Dillian Whyte in Gibraltar.
 The fight had originally been scheduled to take place in November 2020, but was postponed to 27 March 2021 when Povetkin contracted COVID-19.
 With a mainly pro-Whyte crowd of 500 fans present at the Europa Point Sports Complex, Povetkin lost the fight by way of fourth-round technical knockout, a result that saw Whyte regain the WBC interim title at Povetkin's expense.
 After the fight, Russian promoter Andrey Ryabinsky said he would try to "persuade him [Povetkin] to end his career", citing concerns about the fighter's health.

 Retirement

-On 13 June 2021, Povetkin announced his retirement from boxing aged 41, citing lingering injuries that require treatment: "The years take their toll, I have all kinds of injuries that still need to be treated.
+On 13 June 2021, Povetkin announced his retirement from boxing aged 41, citing lingering injuries that require treatment.
+He said "The years take their toll, I have all kinds of injuries that still need to be treated.
 The time has come for me to end my career."

 Personal life

 Povetkin has a daughter named Arina with his ex-wife, Irina.
 In July 2013, Alexander married Yevgenia Merkulova in the Czech Republic.
 He also has a brother, Vladimir Povetkin, who fights as a professional light heavyweight.
 Both fighters were trained by Valery Belov.
 Povetkin has declared himself a Rodnover, he wears a Perun Axe necklace and has the Star of Rus tattooed on his inner left biceps.

-In May 2024 Povetkin was appointed Deputy Governor of Vologda Oblast.
+In May 2024, Povetkin was appointed Deputy Governor of Vologda Oblast.